TeliaSoneraNorge/telia-terraform-modules/ecs/README.md

 - CloudWatch log group for the ECS agent.
 - IAM role/instance profile with appropriate privileges.

+#### ecs/spotfleet
+Cluster on a spotfleet - [detailed README](spotfleet/README.md)
+- Ongoing Spotfleet request
+- Amazon ECS Optimized AMI with ECS and SSM agents running.
+- A security group for the cluster (with all egress and ingress from the specified load balancers).
+- CloudWatch log group for the ECS agent.
+- IAM role/instance profile with appropriate privileges.

 #### ecs/service

 - Creates the task definition with an attached task role.